Schell Center Announces 2021 Postgraduate Fellows

 The Schell Center for International Human Rights has announced eight Yale Law students and recent graduates who will receive postgraduate fellowships in human rights.
 The Schell Center awards two postgraduate fellowships.
 The Bernstein Fellowship supports a year of full-time work in human rights advocacy.
 The Robina Fellowship also funds full-time human rights work, particularly international or foreign courts and tribunals and intergovernmental human rights agencies.

-Benjamin Dearden ’21 will spend his Robina Fellowship at the Kosovo Specialist Chambers and Specialist Prosecutor's Office in The Hague, Netherlands.
-He will assist the chambers, which are an international court established under the Kosovo Constitution, with three high-profile upcoming cases.
+Benjamin Dearden ’21 will spend his Robina Fellowship year at an international tribunal in The Hague, Netherlands.
+He will assist with three upcoming high-profile cases.
 While at Yale Law, he participated in the Allard K. Lowenstein International Human Rights Clinic as well as the New Haven Legal Assistance Association’s Immigrant and Workers’ Rights Clinic.
 He also participated in the Philip C. Jessup International Law Moot Court Competition.
 He spent summers working at the Yale Housing Clinic and at the International Residual Mechanism for Criminal Tribunals.
 He graduated from Brigham Young University with a dual degree in English and Spanish Studies.

 Sofea Dil ’21 will spend her Robina Fellowship year working in the Legal Office of the U.N.
 World Food Programme in Rome, Italy.
 She will work on facilitating the legal aspects of WFP's worldwide humanitarian operations including focused attention to the application of international humanitarian law to the organization's field operations in conflict zones.
 During her time in law school, Sofea served as the Executive and Managing Editor for the Global Constitutionalism Seminar, an Executive Editor for the Yale Journal of International Law, a volunteer and board member for the International Refugee Assistance Project, and a member of the Allard K. Lowenstein International Human Rights Clinic.
 She received a B.A. in Linguistics with Highest Distinction in General Scholarship from the University of California, Berkeley.